openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 .# Abstract

-This specification defines an API and corresponding OAuth-based authorization mechanisms for issuance of verifiable credentials.
+This specification defines an API and corresponding OAuth 2.0-based authorization mechanisms for issuance of verifiable credentials.
 This specification can be combined with OpenID Connect to obtain identity assertions along with verifiable credentials.

 {mainmatter}

 # Introduction

-This specification defines an API designated as Credential Endpoint and corresponding OAuth-based authorization mechanisms for issuance of verifiable credentials, e.g., in the form of W3C Verifiable Credentials.
-This allows existing OAuth deployments and OpenID Connect OPs to extend their service and become credential issuers.
-It also allows new applications built using Verifiable Credentials to utilize OAuth and OpenID Connect as integration and interoperability layer.
+This specification defines an API designated as Credential Endpoint and corresponding OAuth 2.0-based authorization mechanisms for issuance of verifiable credentials, e.g., in the form of W3C Verifiable Credentials.
+This allows existing OAuth 2.0 deployments and OpenID Connect OPs to extend their service and become credential issuers.
+It also allows new applications built using Verifiable Credentials to utilize OAuth 2.0 and OpenID Connect as integration and interoperability layer.

 OpenID Connect would be an obvious choice for this use case since it already allows Relying Parties to request identity assertions.
 However, early implementation experience suggests adoption is made easier if the base protocol only focuses on the credential issuance, without mandating certain [@OpenID.Core] features, such as asserting a stable `sub` values.
-Thus the working group decided to use OAuth as a base protocol.
-Deployments can nevertheless provide a combined implementation of OpenID Connect and the Credential Endpoint since OpenID Connect is built on top of OAuth.
+Thus the working group decided to use OAuth 2.0 as a base protocol.
+Deployments can nevertheless provide a combined implementation of OpenID Connect and the Credential Endpoint since OpenID Connect is built on top of OAuth 2.0.

 Verifiable Credentials are very similar to identity assertions in that they allow an Issuer to assert End-User claims.
 However, in contrast to the identity assertions, a verifiable credential follows a pre-defined schema (the credential type) and is bound to key material allowing the End-User to prove the legitimate possession of the credential.
 This allows direct presentation of the credential from the End-User to the RP, without involvement of the credential issuer.
 This specification caters for those differences.